ankschoubey/old-blog/_posts/2022-09-08-response-type.md

 `type` could be
 - `STALE` for old data
 - `LATEST` to indicate the data is current
-- `FALLBACK` to indicate that neither `LATEST` and `STATE` both type could not be loaded
+- `FALLBACK` indicates neither `LATEST` nor `STATE`.

 an `updatedDate` field
 - date of when something is updated

-The frontend or client could read the `responseMetadata` and show a message to user indicating that old data is being used.
+The frontend or client could read the `responseMetadata` and show a message to the user indicating that old data.

-The client could also take further action on `responseMetadata` like polling after a little while until response is `CURRENT`
+The client could also take further action on `responseMetadata`, like polling, after a little while until the response is `CURRENT`.

-For most code bases this could be as simple as adding a parent class for all response classes.
-An ArchUnit test could be written to enforce this behavior.
+`responseMetadata` can be part of a parent class for all response classes.
+An ArchUnit test canenforce this behaviour.